What Brexit means for GoCardless – and our customers

 While the dust is yet to settle on Brexit negotiations, GoCardless is prepared for every outcome.

-Whatever happens on 29 March 2019, we'll continue to be able to process payments for businesses based in the EU:
+Whatever happens with Brexit, we'll continue to be able to process payments for businesses based in the EU:

-If, as recent developments suggest, the UK reaches a fully ratified agreement with the EU that includes a transition period, GoCardless will continue to rely on our FCA licence to process payments across the European Economic Area (EEA), under financial services passporting rules.
+If the UK reaches an agreement with the EU that includes a transition period, GoCardless will continue to rely on our FCA licence to process payments across the European Economic Area (EEA), under financial services passporting rules.

 In the event of a hard Brexit or ‘no deal’, we plan to use our French legal entity to serve customers based in the EEA.